ggeerraarrdd/shelfie/README.md

 _Shelfie!_ is intended for:

-* **Self-directed learners** who need a reference implementation of Python, in general, and GUI development with tkinter, specifically.
+* **Self-directed learners** who need a reference implementation of Python, in general, and GUI development with tkinter, specifically, integrated with a library management system.

 ## Features